-Most of us turn to job sites first, when we are looking for a job and most us of have faced the frustrations of using them.
-While job sites are not the best way to look for a job and have a low success rate, they can still be useful.
-You never know through what source you might land a job and so it makes sense to use all the job search methods available.
-When using job sites the main thing to keep in mind is that you should not spend too much time on them, because they are not the most productive way to search for a job.
+You never know through what source you might land a role and so it makes sense to use all the job search methods available.
+When using job boards the main thing to keep in mind is that you should not spend too much time on them, because they are not the most productive way to search for a job.

 Below are some of the top job sites in Singapore: